openaustralia/yinyo/README.md

 ./morph.sh morph-test-scrapers/test-python
 ```

 The first time you run this it will take a little while (and you'll probably see some messages about some keys not existing.
 You can ignore that).
-If you go back to MinIO you'll see that morph has saved an sqlite database and that clay has saved a cache of the build.

 Now, if you run the same scraper again